Image by lumaxart

 Elements Lacking A Consensus

 Orientation Toward The Greater Good.
-Certain writers assume transformational leaders are always good and that the changes they bring about is always positive.
-From a standpoint of teaching the young, one would want to emphasize the positive.
-However, this viewpoint excludes many leaders who changed things not always for the better.
+Certain writers assume transformational leaders are always good and that the changes they bring always positive.
+From a standpoint of teaching the young, we want to emphasize the positive.
+However, this viewpoint excludes many transformational leaders who made the world a worse place.

 The Dark Side of Transformational Leadership